kineticstoolkit/kineticstoolkit_doc/html/_sources/python_variables.md

 c
 ```

-As with the previous example, we instructed Python to calculate the result of `c + 1` and to store it in the variable `c`.
+where we instructed Python to calculate the result of `c + 1` and to store it in the variable `c`.

 :::{tip}
-The exemple above could be written in a shorter form using the increment `+=` operator.
+The exemple above can be written in a shorter form using the increment `+=` operator.
 This notation is very common and may help avoid typographic errors in more complex statements.

 These shorthands exist for every arithmetical operation: